-For 2013, the state's 2012 Infrastructure Tier 1 and 2 funding is totaled, and results in the state's 2013 Infrastructure figure.
-A state may plan up to, but not over this value.
-The remaining dollars of a state's total dollar amount are for Survey(s).
-It is important to only charge to Infrastructure those items that are in accordance to the guidance given in this document, or from guidance given by the NSC and RPMs after the publication of this document.
+A state may plan up to, but not over the Total funding amount.
+Infrastructure funding cannot be greater than the previous year, or as directed by the NOM, but can be less by shifting funding to Survey.
+The remaining dollars of a state's Total dollar amount are for Survey(s).
+It is important to only charge to Infrastructure those items that are in accordance to the guidance given in this document, or from guidance given by the NSC and NOM after the publication of this document.
 As mentioned above, personnel expenses for conducting survey activities should be addressed in the Survey work plans.
 Survey expenses are not allowed in Infrastructure funding.